 Unlike our other herbaceous areas which are designed to give a successional display throughout the summer, here varieties flowering in late May and June have been planted to give a shorter but more intense display.

-A new section, similar to the June Garden, but with plants reaching a peak in late August and September.
+Similar to the June Garden, but with plants reaching a peak in late August and September.

 Part of the two and a half acre annual meadow which although originally sown with 19 different varieties of wild flowers has now become a sea of yellow corn marigold in July and August.